 Grieving parents find it hard to make sense of the world around them and suffer post traumatic stress disorder (PTSD).
 Left unchecked, parents can experience ongoing and painful repercussions long after the loss of their child.

-Teddy's Wish funds a counselling support service, which is free of charge to parents.
-It offers counselling sessions in person or remotely.
-We also work in partnership with other baby loss charities to provide bereavement support for families who have lost a baby to SIDS, stillbirth or neonatal death to give parents the strength they need to rebuild their life again.
+Teddy's Wish funds a counselling support service, which is free of charge to parents who have lost a baby to stillbirth (from 24 weeks), neonatal death or SIDS.
+The counselling sessions are for parents who are in the early months of their grief, up until 18 months post loss .
+All of our counsellors are BACP accredited.
+We also work in partnership with other baby loss charities to provide bereavement support for families to give parents the strength they need to rebuild their life again.

-The Teddy's Wish counselling support service is led by Celine Pearson who worked in the NHS for over 35 years and has a BSc Hons in Nursing with Oncology from the Royal Marsden Hospital and Royal College of Nursing.
+Celine Pearson worked in the NHS for over 35 years and has a BSc Hons in Nursing with Oncology from the Royal Marsden Hospital and Royal College of Nursing.

 Over the last 20 years, she has built up extensive experience in palliative care and bereavement support for families and individuals.